GuillaumeBnd/Website_Camera/README.md

 ## Introduction
 This project goal is to create a website on a raspberry pi, with a database identification that can give access to a camera stream also connected to the raspberry.

+At Term the video stream should be used to detect wine bottle label, then store and display information about this wine, using the vivino database.

 /!\ this is still a work in progress /!\

 ### Install an Operating System on Raspberry Pi